populse/populse_db/docs/source/index.rst

 * SQLAlchemy based database API for Populse
 * It can support every database type, it takes an engine as entry
 * Populse_db is ensured to work with Python >= 3.3
-* Populse_db is ensured to work on the platforms Linux and OSX
+* Populse_db is ensured to work on the platforms Linux and OSX (It is supposed to work on Windows, hasn't been tested yet)

 Installation
 ------------